codabl/codabl-python/docs/IntegrationsApi.md

 # **crypto_get_supported_exchanges**
 > SupportedExchanges crypto_get_supported_exchanges()

-Gets all cryptocurrency exchanges supported by the Brainrex API
+Gets all cryptocurrency exchanges supported by the Codabl API

 Returns a list of candle data from specified market and data range